+3.3.1.2 Local Planning Strategies

-3.3.1.2 Hornsby Shire Housing Strategy
+a.
+Hornsby Shire Housing Strategy

-The Hornsby Shire Housing Strategy (the 'Housing Strategy') was adopted by Council on 7 July 2010 and identifies areas suitable for additional housing to meet the subregional targets set out in the DNSS.
-The Housing Strategy indicates that the target of 11,000 new dwellings will be achieved by a mixture of:
+The Hornsby Shire Housing Strategy (the 'Housing Strategy') was finalised in September 2011 and rezoned areas suitable for additional housing to meet the subregional targets set out in the DNSS.
+The Housing Strategy indicates that the target of 11,000 new dwellings would be acheived by a mixture of

-- Development within land appropriately zoned under Hornsby Shire Local Environmental Plan 1994 (HSLEP 1994) (4,515 dwellings); - Development within precincts identified in the Housing Strategy and Townhouse Planning Proposals rezoned through HSLEP 1994 (Amendment Nos.
-99 and 101) (3,197 new dwellings); and - Development within areas to be identified in a future strategy (3,288 new dwellings).
+- Infill development (4,515 dwellings); - Housing Strategy development within precincts rezoned through Amendment No.s 99 and 101 -Housing Strategy and Townhouse Planning Proposals (3,197 dwellings); and - Development within areas to be identified in a future strategy (3,288 new dwellings)